jakubiakdev/mist/README.md

 # Selfhosting

 ## Registering slashcommands

 You need to do this, otherwise you won't have an option to interact with your instance

 ### For a single server

 `node firstrun.js guild <type in id of your guild>`

 ### Globally

 `node firstrun.js global`

-## How to run:
+## How to run

 0. Remember to check .env!
 1. `npn i`
 2. `node main.js` (If you can, screen is recommended)

 ## Common issues

 ### Failed to launch browser

 `Something has gone wrong!
 Error: Failed to launch the browser process! spawn /usr/bin/chromium-browser ENOENT`

 This is usually caused on linux distros (like archlinux) that have different naming of chromium than puppeteer expects.
 Easy fix is to uncomment `PUPPETEER_EXECUTABLE_PATH` in .env and change it to `PUPPETEER_EXECUTABLE_PATH=/usr/bin/chromium` or different path of your installed browser.